 The stations provide a uniform and sanitary sampling environment that has improved the efficiency of water sampling efforts, and thereby help protect public health.

-DEP collects more than 1,200 water samples per month from up to 546 locations.
-Water samples are analyzed for bacteria, chlorine levels, pH, inorganic and organic pollutants, turbidity, odor, and many other water quality indicators.
+DEP collects more than 1,300 water samples per month from up to 546 locations.
+Water samples are analyzed for bacteria, chlorine levels, pH, inorganic and organic compounds, turbidity, odor, and many other water quality indicators.